A few months ago, someone asked me what I hoped students would remember about my PE class and say about me as a physical education teacher.

 As Maya Angelou said: “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

 Yes … I would be quite satisfied if my former students said I was “nice.”

 - SHAPE America’s National Standards & Grade-Level Outcomes for K-12 Physical Education

 - Essential Components of Physical Education

-Dan DeJager is a university lecturer, curriculum writer and teacher in Sacramento, CA. He has taught diverse groups of students in a variety of settings.
+Dan DeJager is a National Board Certified high school teacher and university lecturer in Sacramento, CA. He is also a member of SHAPE America’s National Physical Education Standards Task Force.
 In 2019, he was named SHAPE America National High School Physical Education Teacher of the Year.
-He can be contacted through Twitter @thepechallenge or by email at firstname.lastname@example.org.
+He can be contacted through Twitter @thepechallenge or by email at email@example.com.